-Legs Matter is a coalition of eight healthcare charities and not-for-profit organisations.
-Legs Matter is funded by these charities and an award from the Urgo Foundation.
+Legs Matter operates under the governance of the Tissue Viability Society.
+It is a coalition of eight healthcare charities and not-for-profit organisations and is funded by these organisations and Legs Matter Corporate Partners.

 Accelerate is an award-winning social enterprise CIC that has been working within the NHS for over 20 years to deliver wound and lymphoedema services.
 The clinician-led team specialise in hard to heal or undiagnosed leg wounds, complex swelling in all areas and the impact of biomechanics and poor mobility.
 Accelerate also delivers a range of training programmes and works alongside providers to develop their ability to provide better outcomes for their patients.

 The British Lymphology Society

 Established in 1985, The British Lymphology Society (BLS) is the foremost organisation for healthcare professionals involved in managing patients with lymphoedema/chronic oedema.
 It provides a strong professional voice for members and seeks to achieve high standards of care and equitable access to treatment across the UK, raise awareness of the condition and promote early detection and intervention.

 The College of Podiatry is the academic authority for podiatry in the UK, and an independent charity dedicated to foot health research, education and public awareness.
 The College is the public facing and academic arm of the Society of Chiropodists and Podiatrists – the professional body for the UK’s registered podiatrists.
 Podiatry is the field of medicine that specialises in diagnosing and treating diseases and disorders of the foot and lower limb.